This post may contain affiliate links. See my disclosure policy.

 Not for this recipe.
 I use a specific combination of cottage cheese and Greek yogurt to add the right balance of tartness and thickness that cream cheese provides.

-If you don’t mind a thinner filling, you can omit the crust completely.
-You’ll need to bake the filling in a glass baking dish (9 x 4-inches) to prevent burning.
+If you prefer a thinner filling, you can omit the crust completely.
+To prevent burning, you’ll need to bake the filling in a glass baking dish (9 x 4 inches).

 Cottage Cheese Cheesecake